mickfuzz/phd4/_posts/thesis_chapters/2022-9-4-Results-Design.md

 At the end of this stage participants showed their games to students in the foyer of the MMU Brooks building and gave me feedback on their participation in the programme.

-#### Phase Two
+#### Phase Three

-The second phase in early 2019 drew on this participant feedback and detailed reading of relevant literature to bring substantial changes to the programme.
+The third phase in early 2019 drew on this participant feedback and detailed reading of relevant literature to bring substantial changes to the programme.
 While still driven by participant interests, it took a more structured approach.
 The resources included small scale starting challenges as A5 hand-outs, step-by-step tutorials as print outs, and code examples as online projects illustrating key additions to the game.

 I brought the workshops resources together a book published on the FLOSS Manuals documentation platform (Chesterman, 2019) and an online project-hub linking to all resources (Chesterman and Potts, 2019).
 In the first iteration the hub linked to self contained games which contained code examples of game design patterns.